percona/k8spg-docs/docs/backups.md

 * `bucket` specifies the AWS S3 bucket that should be utilized, for example `my-postgresql-backups-example`,
-* `endpointUrl` specifies the S3 endpoint that should be utilized, for example `s3.amazonaws.com`,
+* `endpoint` specifies the S3 endpoint that should be utilized, for example `s3.amazonaws.com`,
 * `region` specifies the AWS S3 region that should be utilized, for example `us-east-1`.